melihkandemir/melihkandemir.github.io/index.md

 # Melih Kandemir

-Research scientist at Bosch Center for Artificial Intelligence.
+Research scientist at Bosch Center for Artificial Intelligence since June 2018 since June 2018...

----
-layout: default
 ---
 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).